DuyguGoksu/BrainstationCapstoneProject/README.md

 In notebook 7, I merge dataframe with the GPT ratings with the rest of the data used in baseline modeling.
 I also create visuals to explore the distributions of the ratings and check for the correlations between independent variables.

-In notebook 8, I build neural network models and compare them to linear regression models.
+In notebook 8, I build neural network models and compare them to lasso and ridge regression models.
 I try different dimensions (features) and structures.
-My best model is a neural network that I pickle at the end of notebook 8.
+My best model is a neural network with a Mean Absolute Error of 16.7.
+I pickle it at the end of notebook 8 to make the streamlit app.

 I also made a Streamlit App where you can take a closer look at the predicted vs. actual popularity scores with 3D graphs.
 It is linked [here](https://songpopularitypredictor.streamlit.app/).